Health Focus

 Dopamine and Food Reward: Eating while distracted (scrolling, watching TV) dissociates eating from conscious pleasure processing.
 This reduces dopamine satisfaction, which paradoxically increases the urge to continue eating in search of the reward you never experienced.
 This is a key neurological mechanism in compulsive eating.

-The following protocol is adapted from clinical mindfulness-based eating programs used in major US medical centers.
+If you're wondering how to start mindful eating for beginners, especially when you feel like you don't have enough time, the following protocol is for you.
+Adapted from clinical mindfulness-based eating programs used in major US medical centers, these simple steps will teach you how to practice mindful eating when busy.
 There are no products to buy.
 There is no app required.

 Day 1–2: The Hunger Scale Practice Before every meal this week, rate your physical hunger on a scale from 1 (ravenous, dizzy) to 10 (stuffed to discomfort).
 Aim to eat when you are at a 3–4, and stop at 6–7.
 This is the core feedback loop of mindful eating.